Building 21st Century Skills Through

 • Learn how to solve real-world problems using the acquired computational thinking skills

-No prerequisite courses are required.
-A basic skill level in using text editor, web browsing, using a smartphone and accessing its menu settings, and folder management is sufficient.
+A basic skill level in using of text editor, web browsing, using a smartphone and accessing its menu settings, and folder management is sufficient.

 Upon course completion, students will: